 - Process information about 50,000 or more households, consumers or devices

-- Earn 50% or more of your annual revenues from selling consumers’ personal information3
+- Earn 50% or more of your annual revenues from selling California residents’ personal information, highlighting the significant financial implications for businesses involved in this data.3

 - Or if your business controls or is controlled by a business which meets the threshold for one of the above criteria.

-How is Personal Information Defined by the CCPA?
+How is Personal Information and Sensitive Personal Information Defined by the CCPA?

 What if My Business is Not Headquartered in California – Is it Still Impacted by CCPA?